-- If you are experiencing problems with paying your Council Tax instalment in April, and pay by Direct Debit, please contact us on 01744 675255 and we will look to re-profile your instalments over the rest of the year.
+- If you are experiencing problems with paying your Council Tax instalment this month, and pay by Direct Debit, please contact us on 01744 676789 and we will look to re-profile your instalments over the rest of the year.

 Arrangements for payment may be made at any stage of the recovery process.
 You may be required to let us know details of your income and expenditure, which will help us decide on a payment arrangement you can afford.
 Remember, don't ignore the problem - if you do, you may incur further costs in the future.

 Should you wish for us to consider an alternative repayment plan, you may be required to submit details of your income and expenditure.

 If you have outstanding debts including Council Tax, please do not ignore the problem.
 Free, independent advice is available from various organisations such as:

 - Citizens Advice St Helens - 0808 278 7985